 Osteoarthritis (OA), the most common form of arthritis, is a chronic degenerative disease that may affect one or more joints (hip, elbow, knee, wrist, vertebrae).
 OA is associated with severe inflammation and erosion of joint surfaces.
 It generally comes with great deal of pain and reduced joint mobility, which affects quality of life tremendously.
 Typical symptoms include decreased activity, reduced mobility, increased rest, asymmetry, reluctance to climb, lameness, difficulty sitting or standing, and general stiffness.

 OA affects over 4 out of 10 dogs over the age of 7.
-Pain medication and anti-inflammatory drugs help reduce the effects of the disease, but OA has no treatment that cures this disease.
+Pain medication and anti-inflammatory drugs help reduce the effects of the disease, but there is currently no treatment that cures this disease.
 A major challenge for dogs with OA is that they have trouble getting the exercise they need which, in turn, may lead them to gain weight and worsen their condition.